 How do affiliate links work in simple tech terms?

 First of all, a blogger becomes an affiliate to make money from promoting a product or service within their blog.
-This can take the form of a direct recommendation or just as a referenced item in a larger post.
+Promotion can take the form of a direct recommendation or just as a referenced item in a more extensive post.

 The blogger includes a unique affiliate link to a product or service in the text of their post.

 Usually, the blogger has tried or used the item they recommend, but not always.
 Their readers then use their unique link to go to the affiliate product or service website to buy.

 Affiliate cookies containing your unique affiliate ID are deposited on your reader’s website when they follow that link.
 Then, if they buy, the owner of the product or service can identify your affiliate ID from the affiliate cookie.